 All graduate (MSN/DNP) students are required to have their current home address and telephone numbers on file in the Graduate office.
-All graduate students that are currently enrolled in classes ARE REQUIRED to have their own AState E-Mail account.
-Due to program and Internet changes within the AState system, instructors will no longer be able to communicate through NON-ASTATE e-mail accounts.
-The student is responsible for checking the AState E-Mail account keeping the MSN Chair's office, Program Coordinator, and faculty advised of any changes.
+All graduate students that are currently enrolled in classes ARE REQUIRED to have their own A-State E-Mail account.
+Due to program and Internet changes within the A-State system, instructors are not able to communicate through NON-ASTATE e-mail accounts.
+The student is responsible for checking the A-State E-Mail account.
 It is the student's responsibility to keep their account active and memory available to accept email/communications daily.
 Arkansas State University has facilities for students to have their own e-mail accounts.
-Accounts may be established electronically by accessing the following web address: http://smail.astate.edu on the login page, click on the link follow the directions to establish a new account.